Why Do Senators Believe Rex Tillerson Is Such a Great Businessman?

 Tillerson retired on January 1 as CEO after Donald Trump nominated him.
 He left ExxonMobil in far worse condition then when he took over the company in 2006.
 Tillerson is one of the most controversial and broadly opposed of Trump’s troublesome cabinet picks.
 Every one of the 10 Democrats on the Senate Foreign Relations Committee voted against sending his nomination to the full Senate while all 11 Republicans on the committee backed him.

 Three Democrats—Joe Manchin III of West Virginia, Heidi Heitkamp of North Dakota and Mark R. Warner of Virginia—plus Angus King, an independent who caucuses with Democrats, crossed party lines to join with Republicans in supporting the oilman’s confirmation by the full Senate.
+Chris Coons, a Delaware Democrat, abstained.

 Poor Performance